Time Out says

 Friendly warning!
 We're working hard to be accurate.
 But these are unusual times, so please check that venues remain open.

 Housed inside the Lancaster London, Nipa is plush and polished – just as you’d expect from a hotel restaurant.
 Decorous waitresses in traditional attire greet you at the door of the teak-panelled room.
 You’re then escorted to tables immaculately laid with white cloths and vases of fresh orchids; plump for a window spot if you can, for views of Hyde Park across the road.

 The menu encompasses the gamut of classic Thai cooking, including a few less-common dishes.
 Food is attractively presented, with carved vegetable garnishes.
 A penang chicken curry was thick, fragrant with lime leaves and subtly spiced, while a stir-fried pork dish with coriander and pepper was fresh and aromatic with plenty of punchy fine-chopped garlic.
 Chilli is used in moderation, so as not to offend the well-turned-out international patrons.

 Opt for a set meal and Nipa can also deliver smart dining at relatively affordable prices.
-Served in a round blue and white ceramic platter with different compartments for each dish, the early-bird ‘khantok’ meal is impressively good value at £19.50 for four courses, with a glass of wine or beer.
+The early-bird ‘Nok Khamin’ menu is good value at £23 for a starter and a main, with a glass of wine or beer.

 |Transport:||Tube: Lancaster Gate|

 |Do you own this business?|